knodax-labs-demo/aws-data-and-ml-labs/29-realtime-classification-fraud-detection.md

 ---

-Here is a **clean, professional, lab-ready cost warning Markdown block** specifically tailored for your **Real-Time Fraud Detection with SageMaker, Lambda, and Postman** extension lab.

----

 ## ⚠️ Cost Warning

 > **Important:** This lab uses multiple AWS services that **are not free**, and each resource may generate charges while active.